bartpleiter/NC2021tetris/README.md

 # Tetris NC2021 group project (group 15)

 ## Run instructions
-The experiments can be run by executing `optimizedGA.py`, `baselineGA.py` and `EA_NES_script.py`.
-Make sure to comment out the experiment you want to run.
+The baseline experiments can be run by executing `optimizedGA.py`, `baselineGA.py` and `EA_NES_script.py` for the optimized Genetic algorithm, the baseline genetic algorithm and the Evolutionary strategy respectively.
+For other experiments make sure you comment out the desired experiment.

 Results are placed in the `*_results` folders.
 These can be plotted using the `plot*.py` scripts.
 Make sure to give a proper filename filter as argument and an experiment number/ID.